allanrehhoff/framework/README.md

 - 404.tpl.php (Required)
 - functions.php (Optional)

-It is assumed by the core that your theme has at least the required files, everything else is considered an *optional file*
+It is assumed by the core that your theme has at least the required files.

-Every theme file must have the extension **.tpl.php** this is to distinguish them from their representative controller files.
-Every optional theme file can have a possible controller matching the theme filename, while ending on the .php extension

 The optional file **functions.php** is somewhat special, this file should be used to contain all custom functions used by your theme, and cannot have a controller file.
+Every other file is considered a view file.
-While functions.php is an optional file, it is highly recommended that you make use of it.
+While **functions.php** is an optional file, it is highly recommended that you make use of it.

+Every view file must have the extension **.tpl.php** this is to distinguish them from their representative controller files.

+Any view file can have a possible controller matching the base filename, while ending on the .php extension.
+Additionally any controller is not required to have a matching view file, this behaviour was intended for ajax requests.

 > *NOTE:*
 > header.tpl.php, footer.tpl.php, and any other template files you plan to include or require in optional theme files cannot have a controller file.